 Dates for your diary and Class News:

-- Friday 11th February – Break up for Half Term
+- Friday 26th May – Break up for Whit Half Term

 Things you need to know: